curvenote/templates/README.md

 - expose user options in the Curvenote UI to allow an end user to configure the template on export

 The min-language is still in beta but we'll publish a link to docs here soon.
 In the meantime, if you want to add a template open and issue or let us know on the Curvenote [Community Slack](http://slack.curvenote.dev) and we'll configure it for you!

+# Building a Compatible Template

+Template folders should be placed in the `latex/` folder.
+The contents of a template folder should be:

+- `template.yml` - The template specification file
+- `template.tex` - The main template file with Curvenote template directives
+- `content.tex` - Example content, usually taken from the original template

+## template specification (template.yml)

+### metadata

+The following are valid fields.
+Descriptions provided where needed.

+- `title`
+- `description`
+- `author` - details the person who contributed the Curvenote port of this template
+  - `name`
+  - `github` - github username
+  - `twitter` - twitter handle
+  - `affiliation`
+- `source` - the name of the original source of the template, possibly a publishing body
+- `version` - freeform semantic version of the port of the template
+- `license` - a recognized license name e.g. MIT, CC-BY, CC-BY-SA
+- `tag` - a list of tags
+  - `tagname`
+  - `tagname`
+- `links`
+  - `source` - a download link to the source of the original tex, class, styles